DanielGonzalezAlv/Stochastic_SDOT/README.md

 For this, we study the underlying geometry of the two-layer power maps and use them as the class of functions in which the best possible approximation is to be found.
 Understanding them will give us a better intuition and insights on the optimization problem that arises when using this approach.
-%For this reason, we focus first on the single-layer case and exploit the geometrical properties of regular power maps to present
-%the semi-discrete optimal transport problem as a concave stochastic optimization approach.
-%This will give a good starting point to investigate the two layer approach as well as a reference for analysis comparison.
 We conclude this work by analyzing and motivating a version of the Average Stochastic Gradient Ascent algorithm which will turn out as a very efficient strategy to solve the two-layer stochastic optimization problem.